 Instead of asking, what information do we give them?
 You ask; what is needed from the change recipient’s perspective to help them navigate the transition given their level of readiness at this point in their journey.

-- The third is you adopt a change-recipient centric, readiness-based approach.
+- You adopt a change-recipient centric, readiness-based approach.

 The Advantage of a Change-Recipient Centric Readiness Approach to Communication